drakkan/terraform-provider-sftpgo/docs/data-sources/users.md

 - `pre_login_disabled` (Boolean) If set, external pre-login hook will not be executed.
 - `require_password_change` (Boolean) If set, user must change their password from WebClient/REST API at next login.
 - `start_directory` (String) Alternate starting directory.
 If not set, the default is "/".
 This option is supported for SFTP/SCP, FTP and HTTP (WebClient/REST API) protocols.
 Relative paths will use this directory as base.
+- `tls_certs` (List of String) TLS certificates for mutual authentication.
+If provided will be checked before TLS username.
 - `tls_username` (String) TLS certificate attribute to use as username.
 For FTP clients it must match the name provided using the "USER" command.
 For WebDAV, if no username is provided, the CN will be used as username.
 For WebDAV clients it must match the implicit or provided username.
 - `two_factor_protocols` (List of String) Defines protocols that require two factor authentication
 - `user_type` (String) Hint for authentication plugins.